carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 * In the source code \- Google and LLM
 * In the rendered DOM (Document Object Model) \- Google

-## What Was Consistent in The Data for Sites In Ray’s Case Study

-In each case I confirmed over 10 pages per site, if jump links were visible in any of these three areas.

-Percentage was determined by how many of the 8 sites I gleaned from the case study have these href \#anchor links visible in each of the locations.

-Visible on the Page 		100 %
-Visible in Source Code 	  75 %
-Visible in Rendered Dom	100 %

 ## What Could Have Altered To Create The Deep Drop in Visibility in So Many Sites at One Time in February 2026

-Based on this information compared to the drop of performance and WHEN they experienced that drop, I suspect that Google has **ALWAYS** been able to see these jump links and decided to lower the tolerance level for their presence.
-That could explain why in the beginning of this monumental shift we saw some content using TOC/Listicle links disappear while other (mostly enterprise) sites used them with seemingly impunity.
+Based on this information compared to the drop of performance and WHEN they experienced that drop, I suspect that Google has **ALWAYS** been able to see these jump links and in the December 2025 Core update lower the tolerance level for the level of duplicate content these produce aka *unhelpful content*.

+This ability to adjust tolerance levels algoritmically could explain why in the beginning of this monumental shift we saw some content using TOC/Listicle links disappear while other (mostly enterprise) sites used them with seemingly impunity.

-During the after phase of the December 2025 Core Update, most likely Google adjusted the tolerance level for domains (including themselves apparently) that seemed to contain massive amounts of duplicate content.
-Again, a false narrative but one that IMHO the AI-guided Helpful Content Classifier believed to be true.
+Post the December 2025 Core Update, with an adjusted the tolerance level for domains (including themselves apparently) that contained massive amounts of duplicate content, the adjustments were felt SERP-wide afterwards.

 ## Where Conclusions Meet and Diverge

 I have no doubt that part of this *Perfect Storm* includes AI discernment but not as has been suggested from a selective *content quality* discovered to exploit SERP and AI‑answer behavior assessment.

-There are many individual pages which are not “listicles” that suffered visibility declines. e.g. Google’s developer document directory, Grokipedia, Ahrefs blog etc.  The enterprise sites that contain **MORE** of these TOC/Listicle links on more of their pages, according to visibility data, have been feeling this loss of visibility for a longer period time than just the beginning of February.
+There are many individual pages which are not “listicles” that suffered visibility declines. e.g. Google’s developer document directory, Grokipedia, Ahrefs blog etc.  The enterprise sites that contain **MORE** of these TOC/Listicle links on more of their pages, according to visibility data, have been likely feeling this loss of visibility for a longer period time than just the beginning of February but were at a loss to explain it.

 ![][image8]

 This is the past year visibility for the blog section of an enterprise site that is recognized for **NOT** abusing AI created content.
-It's getting challenging for the logic to hold that the presence of a decline like this in visibility signal is the confirmational signal of abusing the use of AI generated content.
+It's getting challenging for the logic to hold that the presence of a decline like this in visibility is the confirmational signal of abusing the use of AI generated content.

 In the case above, the TOC links in their blog content were used for general content purposes.

-New sites for enterprise business that started up in recent months are publishing articles claiming *“The AI Did It To These Other Sites”* while using TOC links themselves.
-I regret to say that it is only a matter of time before they will experience the rise and fall in their own visibility.
+New sites for enterprise business which have started up in recent months are publishing articles claiming *“The AI Did It To These Other Sites”* while using TOC links themselves.
+I regret to say that it is only a matter of time before they will experience the rise and fall in their own visibility once their domains have acquired a HC classification.

 ## Classic Helpful Content Response

-I have an analysis paper published (paid) in Spring of 2024 which details how I arrived at the conclusion that [Helpful Content System is topical in nature](https://www.americanwaymedia.com/decoding-googles-helpful-content-system/) and classifies domains by measuring the semantic meaning of all pages as a collection in relation to each other.
+I published an analysis paper (paid) in Spring of 2024 which details how I arrived at the conclusion that [Helpful Content System is topical in nature](https://www.americanwaymedia.com/decoding-googles-helpful-content-system/) and classifies domains by measuring the semantic meaning of all pages as a collection in relation to each other.

-But other than identify that behavior, I could not find an SEO tool that could easily run a horizontal analysis on existing content.
+But other than identify that behavior, I could not find an SEO tool that could cost-effectively run a horizontal analysis on existing content.

 I have now.
 And full disclosure I’m a partner in [VizzEx](https://vizzex.ai) and shaping it with my understanding of what HC measures.
+There is a wordpress plugin and a HubSpot application for VizzEx.

 ## Are Listicles and Pages with TOC Links Doomed?